T8RIN/ImageToolbox/README.md

 # 🗺️ Project Overview

-ImageToolbox is a versatile image editing tool designed for efficient photo manipulation.
+Image Toolbox is a versatile image editing app designed for efficient photo manipulation.
 It allows users to crop, apply filters, edit EXIF data, erase backgrounds, and even convert images to PDFs.
-Ideal for both photographers and developers, the tool offers a simple interface with powerful capabilities.
+The app offers a simple interface with powerful capabilities.

 </div>